-The war from 1975-79 decimated the Cambodian arts, with few masters of the traditional arts forms surviving the terrible period of the Khmer Rouge.
+The war from 1975-79 decimated the Cambodian arts, with few masters of the traditional arts forms surviving the terrible period of the Khmer Rouge genocide.
 Since 1994, KCDI has been working to revive and now protect and promote the traditional arts.
-This project now supports 400 primary school children, aged 7 - 12, from the surrounding communities to receive free quality tuition in the arts also as vocational training.
+This project now supports up to 150 impoverished children, aged 8 - 17, from surrounding villages to receive free quality tuition in the arts also as vocational training.
 Children from very disadvantaged backgrounds receive additional support.

 During the Khmer Rogue period, nearly 90% of artists were killed.
-The once rich and thriving culture is in danger of disappearing, forever.
-There is little knowledge about or chance to learn about traditional art forms and young people risk losing an important part of their own culture and identity.
+This once rich and thriving culture is in danger of disappearing, forever.
+There is little knowledge about or chance to learn about traditional art forms and young people risk losing an important part of their own cultural identity.
 As Cambodia develops, it is vital it does so with a clear self-identity, one that is fostered by a strong and diverse arts sector.
-Its also important that these ancient art forms are taught properly.
+Its also important that these ancient art forms are taught properly

-The project will be provide free, high-quality training for over 400 very poor children from rural areas in Kampot who attend local state schools.
+The project will be provide free, high-quality training for up to 150 very poor children from villages in rural areas near to Kampot town.
 Tuition will be given in five traditional art forms: Yike, Mahori, Pin Peat, classical and folk dance.
 By providing training and awareness raising, KCDI will help reconnect young people to their culture.
 It will also provide a path towards future employment and as a form of therapy.
-The tuition of the arts is given by highly trained Cambodian artists
+The tuition of the arts is given by highly trained Cambodian artist

 This project has provided additional documentation in a PDF file (projdoc.pdf).